4.1 How ready made portfolios work

 Traders will buy stocks, currency or commodities with the intention of selling them at a higher price.
 These individuals aren't interested in "value".
-Conversely, they are usually obsessed with a range of complicated charting methods and trends that they believe will identify stocks that will increase in price over be that hours, days or months)
+Conversely, they are usually obsessed with a range of complicated charting methods and trends that they believe will identify stocks that will increase in price over a set period of time, be that hours, days or months.

-They then purchase the stock and seek to sell them at a higher price.
-If their purchased drops significantly in price they will sell it and realise the loss.
+They then purchase the stock and seek to sell it at a higher price.
+If their purchase drops significantly in price they will sell it and realise the loss.

-Investors (such as myself) tend to only invest in stocks as opposed to commodities and currencies and have little interest in a stock's immediate trajectory.
-It could drop in value, or rise in value.
+Investors (such as myself) tend to only buy stocks as opposed to commodities and currencies.
+We also often have little interest in a stock's immediate trajectory.
 Instant capital appreciation is not the aim of an investor.

-Investors instead seek to purchase physical stakes in companies that they intend to hold forever for a reasonable price.
+Investors instead seek to purchase physical stakes in companies for reasonable price with the intention of holding that stock for a long period of time, often forever.
 This is markedly different to trading because traders seek to hold their purchases for a limited time and have absolutely no intention of holding their stake for its underlying value.